 Dreamy orange creamsicle in a low carb breakfast.
-Keto shakes with protein and MCT oil are perfect for an easy on-the-go meal to fill you up and keep on a keto diet.
+Keto shakes (or smoothies) with protein and MCT oil are perfect for an easy on-the-go meal to fill you up and keep on a keto diet.

 Now, I was not allowed many extra snacks or sugar at that age, and I still remember one hot summer day.
 My neighbor Katie came over and by some odd chance or parental whim, we were allowed to buy orange creamsicles from the ice cream truck.
 Yes, the one that plays music down the street.

 We grabbed our orange creamsicles and made a bee-line for the tree hideaway with needles for carpet.
 I think we were afraid someone might change their mind and we wouldn’t be allowed the creamsicles after all.